fdazen/fda-documentation/messages_and_emails.md

- - The template you have just created will appear as the first template in the apposite panel:
+ - The template you have just created will be listed under the apposite header:

 ![Guest_Messages_14.png]({{site.baseurl}}/images/Guest_Messages_14.png)